top of page

 BIOGRAPHY

-Emma Grimsley, soprano, has proved herself to be an artist that can span many musical genres, recently gaining momentum in both Opera and musical theater.
-Most recently Emma performed the lead role of Christine Daaé in the National Tour of The Phantom of the Opera which concluded in Toronto in 2020.
-Whilst on tour she also performed the role of Young Alyce in Glory Denied with Des Moines Metro Opera and appeared as the soprano soloist in On Broadway with Springfield Symphony Orchestra.
+Soprano Emma Grimsley has proved herself to be an artist that can span many musical genres, recently gaining momentum in both opera and musical theatre.
+Emma recently performed the lead role of Christine Daaé in the National Tour of The Phantom of the Opera which concluded in Toronto in 2020.
+While on tour she also performed the role of Young Alyce in Glory Denied with Des Moines Metro Opera and appeared as the soprano soloist in On Broadway with Springfield Symphony Orchestra.

 CRITICAL ACCLAIM